MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-ide.md

  Most of the items on the Edit menu and View menu relate to the code editor in some way.
 For more information about the editor, see [Writing Code](../ide/writing-code-in-the-code-and-text-editor.md) and [Editing Your Code](https://www.visualstudio.com/features/ide-vs).

 ## Compile and build your code
  To build a project means to compile the source code and perform whatever steps are necessary to produce the executable.
 Different languages have different build operations, and regular websites don't build at all.
-Regardless of the project type, the Build menu is the standard location for these commands.
-To compile and run your code with a single keystroke, press F5.
+Regardless of the project type, the **Build** menu is the standard location for these commands.
+To compile and run your code with a single keystroke, press the F5 key.
 Every compiler is completely configurable through the IDE.
-The Build toolbar enables you to specify whether to build a debug version of your program, with symbols and extra error checking enabled to support breakpoints and single stepping in the debugger, or a release build, which is what you will ultimately give to customers.
+The Build toolbar enables you to specify whether to build a debug version of your program, with symbols and extra error checking enabled to support breakpoints and single stepping in the debugger, or a release build, which is what you will ultimately give to users.
 You can configure more build settings and many other settings on the property page for a project.
-Right-click on the project node in Solution Explorer and choose Properties.
+Choose the context (right-click) menu of the project's node in Solution Explorer and then choose the Properties command.
 You can also run builds from the command line.

- The output from the build, including an error or success messages, appear in the Output Window.
-The Error List window (shown below) gives detailed information on build errors.
+ The output from the build, including error or success messages, appear in the Output Window.
+The Error List (shown below) gives detailed information on build errors.

  ![Error list showing C&#35; compiler error](../ide/media/VS2017_errorlist.png "VS2017_error_list")

 ## Debug your code
- Visual Studio’s state-of-the-art debugger enables you to debug code running in your local project, on a remote device, or on an emulator such as the ones for Android or Windows Phone.
+ Visual Studio’s cutting edge debugger enables you to debug code running in your local project, on a remote device, or on an emulator such as the ones for Android or Windows Phone devices.
 You can step through code one statement at a time and inspect variables as you go, you can step through multi-threaded applications, and you can set breakpoints that are only hit when a specified condition is true.
-All of this can be configured in the code editor itself, so that you don't have to leave the context of your code.
+You can monitor the values of variables as the code runs.
+All of this can be managed in the code editor itself, so that you don't have to leave the context of your code.

  ![Breakpoint settings Peek window](../ide/media/dbg_breakpoints_peekwindow.png "DBG_Breakpoints_PeekWindow")